 Bird Island Park features a sea turtle maze, a pond with a boardwalk, a storytelling area, gazebos, and more.

-As one of Florida’s most sought-after destinations, this quaint beach town offers something for everyone — from luxurious resorts with world-class amenities to family-friendly activities like swimming, golfing, and fishing to shopping and dining — Ponte Vedra has something for everyone.
+As one of Florida’s most sought-after destinations, this quaint beach town offers something for everyone — from luxurious resorts with world-class amenities to family-friendly activities like swimming, golfing, and fishing to shopping and dining.
 So pack your bags and head to Ponte Vedra, Florida.
 You won’t regret it!

 Pro Tip: There is a handicapped-accessible sidewalk that winds around all of Bird Island Park.